QosGuard-Anonymous/qos-guard.github.io/README.md

 Below is an example of how the checker output looks in the terminal:
 <img src="qos_guard_example.png" width="600" height="400"/>

-> 🔴 Red: Critical  🟡 Yellow: Conditional  🔵 Cyan: Incidental
+> 🔴 Red: Critical  🟠 Orange: Conditional  🟣 Purple: Incidental